DomT4/homebrew-autoupdate/README.md

 ```
 brew autoupdate --start [interval] [--upgrade] [--cleanup] [--enable-notification]:
-    Start autoupdating either once every [interval] hours or once every 24 hours.
+  Start autoupdating either once every interval hours or once every 24 hours.
   Please note the interval has to be passed in seconds, so 12 hours would be:
     brew autoupdate --start 43200.

   If --upgrade is specified, autoupdate will also upgrade your installed
   formulae.
 If the Caskroom exists locally Casks will be upgraded as well.

   If --cleanup is specified, autoupdate will also automatically clean
   brew's cache and logs.

   If --enable-notification is specified, autoupdate will send a notification
   when the autoupdate process has finished successfully, if terminal-notifier
   is installed & found.

-brew autoupdate --stop:
+ autoupdate --stop:
   Stop autoupdating, but retain plist & logs.

-brew autoupdate --delete:
+ autoupdate --delete:
   Cancel the autoupdate, delete the plist and logs.

+ autoupdate --status:
+  Prints the current status of this tool.

-brew autoupdate --version:
+ autoupdate --version:
   Output this tool's current version.
 ```

 ## This Vs brew's built-in autoupdate mechanism